Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: More Details of Proposed Metrics

-We measure the quality of the generated frames by evaluating their alignment with the input prompts.
+We measure the prompt following of the generated frames by evaluating their alignment with the input prompts.
 Specifically, we use the CLIP \cite{Radford_2021_CLIP} text and image encoders to obtain the features of the prompt and the generated frame, and then compute the cosine similarity between the two.